 On the Forefront of Research: Clinical Trials Available

-The Froedtert & the Medical College Clinical Cancer Center backs its commitment to the constant search for new and more effective cancer treatments by participating in significant clinical trials for new drugs, radiation therapies, interventional techniques, technologies and surgical procedures.
+The Froedtert & MCW Clinical Cancer Center backs its commitment to the constant search for new and more effective cancer treatments by participating in significant clinical trials for new drugs, radiation therapies, interventional techniques, technologies and surgical procedures.
 More than 130 clinical trials are in process at the Clinical Cancer Center at any given time.